panicmechanic/ZMD/Readme.md

     - MAJOR: Turn system http://www.roguebasin.com/index.php?title=A_simple_turn_scheduling_system_--_Python_implementation
         (DONE - 1.5 HOURS)
     - Implement shift run
-        (1 day - No idea where to even begin)
+        (DONE - Not too bad, needs more conditions)
     - Fix current bugs: paralysis/poison duplication, paralyze taking a turn to apply (move to different loop), warhammer slatter not firing with elec.
         (2 days - One for each day as these have been difficult to pin down)
     - Move monster gen to new file and add enough monsters for 10-15 levels (1 day - Simple enough)
     - Add 2 more mutations
-        (2 days - 1 for each as still no ideas, look at sil's abilities for inspiration)
+        (2 days - 1 for each as still no ''ideas, look at sil's abilities for inspiration)
     - Create 'forget map' effect
         (0.5 days - Seems simple enough)
     - Create 'blind' effect